 Danone's financial and accounting information is produced and communicated via the tools described above.
-To disseminate financial information within the Company, each quarter the entire finance function can log onto a website where the Chief Financial Officer comments on the activity for the quarter, the year-to-date Financial Consolidation).
-This system is also used to produce the interim and annual consolidated financial statements.
-The procedures related to the security, use and development of new features of this consolidation system are documented.
+To disseminate financial information within the Company, each quarter the entire finance function can log onto a website where the Chief Financial Officer comments on the activity for the quarter, the year-to-date financial results and the main challenges for the Company.
+Lastly, its guidelines related to financial and accounting information (WeFi, DANgo, etc.) are accessible to all employees of the Finance function and some are available to all Danone employees.